 Consider doing some advanced planning to get a good deal on plane tickets or look into alternative transportation options, such as trains or ride shares.

-You can even try changing things up by meeting at a halfway point to lighten the burden.
+You can even try changing things up by meeting at a halfway point to lighten the burden (and explore a new city together as a bonus).

-Walking through the grocery store, you see a couple debating different peanut butters.
-You feel a pang of envy that they get to do this mundane task together.
+Walking through the grocery store, you overhear a couple debating whether to make burritos or risotto for dinner.
+You feel a pang of envy that you don’t get to shop with your partner.

 But physical distance doesn’t mean you can’t do things together, especially with modern technology.
-You’ll just have to be a bit creative.
+It just requires a little more creativity.

 Watch a movie together